maim-lain/dreams/walkthrough.md

-# Dreams of Desire - Simplified walkthrough
+# Dreams of Desire - Simple walkthrough
 [*\~My list of walkthroughs and when they'll be updated\~*](https://www.patreon.com/maimlain)

 <br>